IEEE Radio & Wireless Week

 Call for Papers for the IEEE Transactions on MTT Special Issue on

-the 2023 IEEE Radio & Wireless Week
+the 2025 IEEE Radio & Wireless Week and ARFTG Microwave Measurement Conference

-(Expected Publication Date: October 2023)
+(Expected Publication Date: October 2025)

 The submission should be accomplished through the ScholarOne Manuscript Central website.
 When preparing your manuscript, you should consult the Instructions for Authors and follow the T-MTT Word or LaTex Templates available there.
 Papers not following these templates cannot be accepted into the peer review process.